oysteinvolden/vision-based-navigation/README.md

 	- Put trained model parameters to the yolo_network_config/weights folder.
 	- Put cfg file to the yolo_netowork_config/cfg folder
 	- Update yolov3-spp.yaml in the darknet_ros/config folder, i.e. update so name of config_file / weight_file / threshold / detection_classes are correct (those used in the yolo_network_config folder).
-	- Update ros.yaml in the darknet_ros/config folder to subscribe for correct topic: The topic under "camera_reading" should match the ros topic name sent from the camera driver, e.g. /camera_array/cam0/image_raw or /camera_array/cam1/image_raw.
+	- Update ros.yaml in the darknet_ros/config folder to subscribe for correct topic: The topic under "camera_reading" should match the ros topic name sent from the camera driver, e.g. /camera_array/cam0/image_raw or /camera_array/cam1/image_raw (one camera topic name for darknet_ws1 / darknet_ws2).
 	- Check that darknet_ros.launch and yolov3-spp.launch in the darknet_ros/launch folder includes correct weights/cfg and yaml file (yolov3-spp.yaml).

-Make sure you catkin_make again to build latest version.
+Make sure you catkin_make again to build latest version (for both darknet_ws1 and darknet_ws2).
 NB!
 Calibration parameters and camera resolution is defined in the source code.

 ### Install and configure camera driver